-If the matrix M contains only correct information (i.e., groups of markers that were co-localized in the ancestral genome of interest), then it has the C1P, which can be decided in linear-time and space (Booth and Lueker, 1976; Habib et al., 2000; Hsu, 2002; McConnell, 2004; Meidanis et al., 1998).
+If the matrix M contains only correct information (i.e. groups of markers that were co-localized in the ancestral genome of interest), then it has the C1P, which can be decided in linear-time and space [5, 17, 20, 24, 25].
 However, with most real datasets, M contains errors.
-These can be either incorrect columns, that represent genomic markers that were not present in G, or incorrect rows, that represent groups of markers that were not co-localized in G. A fundamental question is then to detect such errors in order to correct M, and the classical approach to handle these (unknown) errors relies on combinatorial optimization, asking for an optimal transformation of M into a matrix that has the C1P, for some notion of transformation of a matrix linked to the expected errors; for example, if incorrect markers (resp. groups of co-localized genes) are expected, one could ask for a maximal subset of columns (resp. rows) of M that has the C1P.
-In both cases, such combinatorial optimization problems are intractable (Dom, 2008, 2009) for recent surveys.
+These can be either incorrect columns, that represent genomic markers that were not present in G, or incorrect rows, that represent groups of markers that were not co-localized in G^3 .
+A fundamental question is then to detect such errors in order to correct M, and the classical approach to handle these (unknown) errors rely on combinatorial optimization, asking for an optimal transformation of M into a matrix that has the C1P, for some notion of transformation of a matrix linked to the expected errors; for example, if incorrect markers (resp. groups of co-localized genes) are expected, one could ask for a maximal subset of columns (resp. rows) of M that has the C1P.
+In both cases, such combinatorial optimization problems are intractable (see [10, 11] for recent surveys).

 In the present work, we assume the following situation: M is a binary matrix that represents information about an unknown ancestral genome G and does not have the C1P due to erroneous rows, from now called false positives.
-The notion of Minimal Conflicting Set was introduced to handle non-C1P binary matrices and false positives in Bergeron et al. (2004) and Stoye and Wittler (2009).
+The notion of Minimal Conflicting Set was introduced to handle non-C1P binary matrices and false positives in [3] and [28].
 If a binary matrix M does not have the C1P, a Minimal Conflicting Set (MCS) is a submatrix M' of M composed of a subset of the rows of M such that M' does not have the C1P, but every proper subset of rows of M' has the C1P.
 The Conflicting Index (CI) of a row of M is the number of MCS it belongs to.
 Hence, MCS can be seen as the smallest structures that prevent a matrix from having the C1P.
 It is then natural to expect that false positive belong to MCS, and that every MCS contains at least one false positive.
-In Bergeron et al. (2004), an extreme approach was followed in handling non-C1P matrices: all rows belonging to at least one MCS were discarded from M, which can consequently discard also a large number of true positives.
-In Stoye and Wittler (2009), rows were ranked according to their CI (or more precisely an approximation of their CI) before being processed by a branch-and-bound algorithm to extract a maximal subset of rows of M that has the C1P.
+In [3], an extreme approach was followed in handling non-C1P matrices: all rows belonging to at least one MCS were discarded from M, which can consequently discard also a large number of true positives.
+In [28], rows were ranked according to their CI (or more precisely an approximation of their CI) before being processed by a branch-and-bound algorithm to extract a maximal subset of rows of M that has the C1P.
 These two approaches raise natural algorithmic questions related to MCS that we address here: